Extradition - a brief guide

 This means that extraditing the person must not be disproportionately in breach of his or her human rights as laid out in the European Convention on Human Rights.
 These rights include the right to a fair trial, protection from torture or inhuman treatment, the right to respect for family life etc.

-The offence for which the person is extradited must be an offence in the UK as well as in the foreign state, unless it is one of a list of 32 specified serious offences which are considered to be crimes in all countries (for example, murder, drug trafficking etc.).
+The 'dual criminality test' means that the offence for which the person is extradited must be an offence in the UK as well as in the foreign state, unless it is one of a list of 32 specified serious offences which are considered to be crimes in all countries (for example, murder, drug trafficking etc.).
 If the offence is on that list, the ‘seriousness' test is increased to a maximum sentence of at least 3 years in prison (where the person is merely accused) or an actual sentence of at least 12 months in prison (where the person has been convicted and sentenced).

 The extradition solicitors for either side in these cases can appeal the magistrates' court's decision to the High Court.
 A final appeal can go to the Supreme Court but only in cases where there is a ‘point of law of general public importance'.
 This usually means where the legal issue is one that could change the way the law works for other cases in the future.